ARCT-021

 ARCT-021, also known as LUNAR-COV19, is a COVID-19 vaccine candidate developed by Arcturus Therapeutics.

 Medical uses

 It requires the intramuscular injection with a single dose.

 Pharmacology

-ARCT-021 is an mRNA vaccine.
+ARCT-021 is an self-amplifying mRNA vaccine.

 History

 Arcturus Therapeutics partnered with Singapore's Duke–NUS Medical School to develop a COVID-19 vaccine.
 The company also partnered with Catalent, a contract development and manufacturing organization, to manufacture multiple batches of Arcturus' COVID-19 mRNA vaccine candidate.

 Clinical trials

 LUNAR-COV19 clinical trials in humans began in July 2020.
 On 4 January 2021, Arcturus Therapeutics started Phase-2 clinical trials.

 Economics

 Arcturus has entered into development and supply agreements with the Economic Development Board of Singapore and supply agreements with the Israel Ministry of Health for LUNAR-COV19.